 I thought one day my acne would just pack its bags and leave for good, but it does still show up on my adult face, particularly in the summer months.
 Sweating and excess oil production may exacerbate acne because sweat and oil cling to dirt, pollution, even sunscreen, causing your pores to clog (which is when acne forms).
 If you notice you are breaking out more in the summer months, or if you are lucky enough to live somewhere that is warm all year, Farber recommends using “a gentle face wash twice every day and always after work outs or sweating.
 Make sure your products are non-comedogenic or oil-free.”
 There is no reason to cleanse more than twice a day.
 In fact, over-cleansing may make acne worse because skin dries out and produces more oil to compensate.

-I know it is tempting (and I am definitely guilty of it at times) but don’t pick or pop your pimples.
+I know it is tempting (and I am definitely guilty of it at times) but do not pick or pop your pimples.
 Try not to touch them at all, as this will delay healing and potentially push bacteria further into the skin.

 And while it may seem counterintuitive to lather sunscreen on top of acne, Farber says, “sunscreen is a must!
 UV exposure can cause hyperpigmentation to last after acne heals.
 SPF and sun-avoidance like hats are also important.”
 You can opt for a mineral sunscreen that may be more gentle on the skin and definitely better for the environment.